nabeelxy/ai-security-guide/security_for_ai/llm_security/prompt_injection.md

   * The model sees only tokens
   * Natural language is ambiguous

+* Why is prompt injection so hard to fix?

 * What are available defense mechanisms to defend against prompt injection attacks?
   * Instruction hierarchy
   * Using a second guardrail LLM